Suzuki Swift: Limited editions

-For Italian market, a limited edition Swift Sport BeeRacing was launched in March 2018.
+For the Italian market, a limited edition Swift Sport BeeRacing was launched in March 2018.
 In June of the same year, 100 units limited edition Swift Sport, called the Red Devil was announced for the Australian market.

 In May 2019, a limited edition Swift Sport Katana was launched for Dutch market only.
 The limited edition hot hatch pays tribute to the new Suzuki Katana 1000 bike.
 Built in a limited run of only 30 units, it comes in two colors, 15 units Premium Silver Metallic and 15 units Super Black Pearl paints.

 Another limited edition for Italian market was launched in February 2021 to celebrate Suzuki MotoGP's 7th world championship title after Joan Mir won the 2020 MotoGP season.
 Dubbed as the World Champion Edition and only 7 units were available for sale.

 Malaysian market received a limited edition called Silver Edition in October 2023.
-Compared to regular Swift Sport, the hatchback received additional styling upgrades such as exclusive metallic silver body color, red accents, carbon fiber finish and bigger 10 in LCD display.
+Compared to regular Swift Sport, the hatchback received additional styling upgrades such as exclusive metallic silver body color, red accents, carbon fiber finish and bigger 10 in LCD screen.

 In 2019, Japanese tuner Tommykaira launched a tuned car based on the ZC33S Swift Sport called the Tommykaira m14, 12 years after the ZC31S Swift Sport-based S-Ss had been introduced in 2007.
 It was available in three packages; Stage I, Stage II and Stage III.